 With a Bachelor of Science in Radiologic Sciences, the radiographer has the potential to qualify for leadership and administrative roles in the radiology profession, as well as potential positions in advanced modalities.
 The BSRS courses will enhance decision-making skills for leaders in a dynamic allied health profession.
 The BSRS student will also be able to choose a specialized modality to study with the American Society of Radiologic Technology's (ASRT) learning modules.
-The modalities available are CT, MRI, Breast Imaging, or Vascular Imaging.
+The modalities available are CT or MRI.
 Completion of the ASRT modules, brings the graduate one step closer to registration in an advanced modality.